microsoft/SimMIM/README.md

 This repo is the official implementation of ["SimMIM: A Simple Framework for Masked Image Modeling"](https://arxiv.org/abs/2111.09886).

 ## Updates

+***03/02/2022***

+SimMIM got accepted by CVPR 2022.
+SimMIM was used in ["Swin Transformer V2"](https://github.com/microsoft/Swin-Transformer) to alleviate the data hungry problem for large-scale vision model training.

 ***12/09/2021***

 Initial commits: